-Those three words greet passersby as they whiz along Scott Boulevard, and they capture the essence of North Decatur Presbyterian Church.
-Those three words on the sign out front reflect the ethos of a church that has been at the forefront of social action, outreach, and community service since opening its doors almost sixty years ago.
-Those three words echo Christ’s message that we are all God’s children, and everyone is indeed welcome here.
+North Decatur Presbyterian Church is a Christian community that worships, learns, and serves together.
+We sing, read Scripture, and laugh.
+Children play, theological mysteries are explored, families grow in faith, activism is encouraged, and God’s love is made visible in our relationships.
+Most of all, our church is a place of inclusion.
+We welcome all.
+Those three words greet passersby as they whiz by on Scott Boulevard, and they capture the essence of North Decatur Presbyterian Church.
+Those words are the ethos of a church that has been at the forefront of social action, outreach, and community service since we opened our doors more than 60 years ago.
+The words echo Christ’s message that we are all God’s children.
+Everyone is welcome here.

 A Progressive Theology

-From the outset, North Decatur Presbyterian Church has cultivated an inclusive and progressive theology, with members taking active roles in social causes such as the civil rights movement, the antiwar and anti-nuclear movements, environmental awareness, and equality for the LGBTQ community.
-Indeed, the willingness to go against the zeitgeist and become a bellwether for social change is emblematic of a fundamental belief that Christians are supposed to make the world a better place.
-A Christian life is a life of service to others, especially with and for those who are vulnerable.
+North Decatur Presbyterian Church has cultivated an inclusive and progressive Christian theology, with members taking active roles in the civil rights movement, feminism, the antiwar and anti-nuclear movements, environmental awareness, and full equality for the LGBTQ community.
+Our willingness to promote social change is rooted in a theological vision of a liberating God.

 A Community of Love

 Compassion and commitment to the world around us is matched by our dedication and devotion to one another.
 When our own hearts, minds, and bodies are nourished, service to the greater community is possible.
 There is a symbiosis between the two; the love and support that is developed within the congregation helps galvanize members seeking to do good works for others, and it is through these selfless deeds that the family at North Decatur Presbyterian Church is able to better understand Christ’s message and live as servants dedicated to the glory of God.